ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A Transparency Services that accepts to register any valid Signed Statement offered by an Issuer would end up providing only limited value to verifiers.
 In consequence, a baseline transparency guarantee policing the registration of Signed Statements is required to ensure completeness of audit, which can help detect equivocation.
 Most advanced SCITT scenarios rely on the Transparency Service performing additional domain-specific checks before a Signed Statement is accepted: Transparency Services may only allow trusted authenticated users to register Signed Statements, Transparency Services may try to check that a new Signed Statement is consistent with previous Signed Statements from the same Issuers or that Signed Statements are registered in the correct order and cannot be re-played; some Transparency Services may even interpret and validate the payload of Signed Statements.

-In general, registration policies are applied at the discretion of the Transparency Services, and verifiers use Receipts as witnesses that confirm that the registration policy of the Transparency Services was satisfied at the time of creating a Transparent Claim via Signed Claim registration.
+In general, registration policies are applied at the discretion of the Transparency Services, and verifiers use Receipts as witnesses that confirm that the registration policy of the Transparency Services was satisfied at the time of creating a Transparent Statement via Signed Statement registration.
 Transparency Service implementations SHOULD make their full registration policy public and auditable, e.g. by recording stateful policy inputs at evaluation time in the registry to ensure that policy can be independently validated later.
 From an interoperability point of view, the policy that was applied by the Transparency Services is opaque to the verifier, which is forced to trust the associated registration policy.
 If the policy of the Transparency Services evolves over time, or is different across Issuers, the assurances  derived from Receipt validation may not be uniform across all Signed Statements over time.

 To help verifiers interpret the semantics of Signed Statement registration, the SCITT Architecture defines a standard mechanism to include signals the Signed Statement itself which policies have been applied by the Transparency Service from a defined set